-The following maintenance procedures are for the Flame Guard® Safety System components and should be performed by a qualified service technician.
+IMPORTANT: The following maintenance procedures are for the Flame Guard[TM] Safety System components and should be performed by a qualified person.

 Replacement parts may be ordered through your plumber or the local distributor.
 Parts will be shipped at prevailing prices and billed accordingly.
 When ordering replacement parts, always have the following information ready: